PostHog/posthog.com/contents/service-message.md

 <details>
 <summary> What will the impact be?</summary>
 We expect only temporarily inconvenience. <b>No data or events will be lost</b>.
 New events and sessions will be delayed and some insights may experience errors until the maintenance is complete.
-New data and events will become accessible once the maintenance is complete, and PostHog will remain operational and accessible.
+New data and events will become accessible once the maintenance is complete, and PostHog will remain operational and accessible throughout.
 </details>

 <details>